 But before you deliver the best estimate you can, you must collect all of the relevant information to ensure that your estimate covers all of your bases.

-Here are the steps to take to create an accurate moving estimate.
+As per our expertise, here are the steps to take to create an accurate moving estimate.

 Step 1: Pay your customer a visit

-Simply giving a quote over the phone or online sets you up for the unexpected.
+Based on our firsthand experience, simply giving a quote over the phone or online sets you up for the unexpected.

 If you rely on your customer to describe their home and amount of belongings, you may show up and see that their description was missing some key points.

 For example, your customer may describe their home as being clean and rid of junk.
 Then, you show up to learn that it is in fact not clear and that there are plenty of obstacles to get by.

 You need to visit every potential customer’s house so that you know exactly what you’re dealing with.
 Otherwise, you may end up estimating too little, and frustrate your customer later with additional charges.

 When you visit the home, make an inventory list of everything you will be moving.At the very least, your inventory list should include: